The Lord of the Rings: The Return of the King: Principal photography The Return of the King was shot during 2000, though Astin's coverage from Gollum's attempt to separate Frodo and Sam was filmed on 24 November 1999, when floods in Queenstown interrupted the focus on The Fellowship of the Ring. Some of the earliest scenes shot for the film were in fact shot last. Hobbiton, home of the Hobbits, was shot in January 2000 with early scenes from The Fellowship of the Ring, with the exterior shot at a Matamata farm, while interior scenes were shot at Stone Street Studios in Wellington, shared with the Grey Havens sequence. Due to the high emotions of filming the scene, the cast were in despair when they were required to shoot it three times, due to a continuity flaw in Astin's costume, and then negatives producing out-of-focus reels. Also shared with the previous films was the Rivendell interior in May.

 The Battle of the Black Gate was filmed in April at the Rangipo Desert, a former minefield.
 New Zealand soldiers were hired as extras while guides were on the lookout for unexploded mines.
 Also a cause for concern were Monaghan and Boyd's scale doubles during a charge sequence.
 In the meantime, Wood, Astin and Serkis filmed at Mount Ruapehu for the Mount Doom exteriors.
 In particular, they spent two hours shooting Sam lifting Frodo on to his back with cross-camera coverage.

-Scenes shot in June were the Paths of the Dead across various locations, including Putangirua Pinnacles.
+Scenes shot in June were the Paths of the Dead across various locations, including Pūtangirua Pinnacles.
 In July the crew shot some Shelob scenes, and in August and September time was spent on the scenes in Isengard.
 Monaghan and Boyd tried numerous takes of their entrance, stressing the word "weed" as they smoked pipe-weed.
 Christopher Lee spent his part of his scene mostly alone, though McKellen and Hill arrived on the first day for a few lines to help.

 Edoras exteriors were shot in October.
 The Ride of the Rohirrim, where Théoden leads the charge into the Orc army, was filmed in Twizel with 150 extras on horseback.
 The Battle of the Pelennor Fields has more extensive use of computer-generated imagery, in contrast to the more extensive use of live action in the Battle of Helm's Deep in the second film.
 Also filmed were the attempts by Faramir to recapture Osgiliath, as were scenes in the city itself.
 At this point production was very hectic, with Jackson moving around ten units per day, and production finally wrapped on the Minas Tirith sets, as well as second units shooting parts of the siege.
 Just as the Hobbit actors' first scene was hiding from a Ringwraith under a tree, their last scene was the bluescreened reaction shot of the inhabitants of Minas Tirith bowing to them.